I. General Legal Research Sites

 - National Center for State Courts: Several courts provide their own opinions online in PDF form.
 The directory of State Court Web Sites is an excellent starting place.

-- Google Scholar offers free searching for, and full text of, published court opinions in all 50 states.
+- Google Scholar offers free searching for, and full text of, published appellate court opinions in all 50 states back to 1950.

-- LLMC Digital Availability varies by court.
-Some volumes are available for all jurisdictions.
+- LLMC Digital includes scans of historical state case reporters.
+Availability varies by court.
 This resource is most useful for historical information.
 NOTE: Remote access is limited to Duke University faculty, students and staff with a NetID and password.

 C. Legislation and Regulations

-- THOMAS: Primary online source for federal legislative material.
+- Congress.gov.
+Primary online source for federal legislative material.
 Contains new public laws, pending bills, status of bills, committee reports and hearings.
 Full text of legislation available from 1989 (101st Congress) to present, with bill summary/status information available back to 1973.
-The Library of Congress is working to migrate THOMAS to its new home, Congress.gov.
-Congress.gov is currently in beta and offers legislative text back to 2001 (with limited summary/status information) and member biographies.
-Additional content will continue to be added over the next several years.

-- Office of the Law Revision Counsel: This office within the U.S. House of Representatives offers several options for accessing the current and historical editions of the official United States Code (U.S.C.) in both HTML and PDF formats.
-The new U.S. Code Beta is a particularly user-friendly option.
+- Office of the Law Revision Counsel: This office within the U.S. House of Representatives offers several options for accessing the current and historical editions of the official United States Code (U.S.C.) in both HTML and PDF formats for download.
+The searchable U.S. Code is a particularly user-friendly option.

 - Federal Administrative Agency Decisions & Other Actions: Can be searched by agency or by subject.
 Availability of material varies by agency.

-- ProQuest Congressional contains a great deal of federal legislative material, including: the U.S. Code, full text of public laws, Statutes at Large, CFR, Federal Register, CIS Legislative Histories for public laws, committee reports, Bills, Congressional Record, and congressional hearing testimony with various coverage dates.
+- ProQuest Congressional contains a great deal of federal legislative material, including CIS Legislative Histories for public laws, committee reports and congressional documents, bills, the Congressional Record, and congressional hearings.
 NOTE: Remote access is limited to Duke University faculty, students and staff.

 - USA.gov provides one‑stop access to all online U.S. government resources (local, state and federal).
 Includes topical arrangements, a useful A-Z list of government agencies and departments and Spanish translation of several web pages.